awsdocs/amazon-s3-developer-guide/doc_source/kms-using-sdks.md

 ...
 ```

-For a code example, see [Generate a Pre\-signed Object URL Using the AWS SDK for Java](ShareObjectPreSignedURLJavaSDK.md)\.
+For a code example, see [Generate a presigned Object URL Using the AWS SDK for Java](ShareObjectPreSignedURLJavaSDK.md)\.

 ## AWS SDK for \.NET<a name="kms-using-sdks-dotnet"></a>